 - LED indicators on the front panel of the unit indicate operation conditions such as preferred source, overload current, and Web connectivity.
 These conditions can also be monitored via the CLI and Web UI. - Various levels of access: Super User, Administrator, Device User, Read-Only, and Network-Only User.
-(These have user name and password requirements.) - · A multiple-user login feature, which allows up to four users to be logged in simultaneously. - Event and data logging.
+(These have user name and password requirements.) - A multiple-user login feature, which allows up to four users to be logged in simultaneously. - Event and data logging.
 The event log is accessible by Telnet, Secure CoPy (SCP), File Transfer Protocol (FTP), serial connection, or Web browser (using HTTPS access with SSL/TLS, or using HTTP access).
-The data log is accessible by Web browser, SCP, or FTP. - SNMP traps, Syslog messages, and e-mail notifications based on the severity level or category of the Rack ATS and NMC system event. - Security protocols for authentication and encryption. - The ability to monitor sources and set source-transfer parameters via Web and CLI interfaces. - Set alarm thresholds that provide network and visual alarms to help you prevent overloaded circuits. - Internal protection measures against short circuits.
+The data log is accessible by Web browser, SCP, or FTP. - SNMP traps, Syslog messages, and e-mail notifications based on the severity level or category of the Rack ATS and NMC system event. - · Security protocols for authentication and encryption. - The ability to monitor sources and set source-transfer parameters via Web and CLI interfaces. - Support for Modbus TCP.
+You can use this feature to monitor the Rack ATS through a building management system. - Set alarm thresholds that provide network and visual alarms to help you prevent overloaded circuits. - Internal protection measures against short circuits.
 (See "Internal Protection Measures" on page 3 for details.)